cityteam/checkins/docs/index.md

 # CityTeam Checkins Application

-Welcome to the CityTeam Checkins Application, designed to assist CityTeam Facilities in checking overnight Guests unti a CityTeam Facility.
+Welcome to the CityTeam Checkins Application, designed to assist CityTeam Facilities in checking overnight Guests into a CityTeam Facility.

 [CityTeam](https://cityteam.org) offers programs for outreach to, and support of homeless communities, as well as recovery from addition,